microsoft/microsoft-ui-xaml/dev/PagerControl/readme.md

 2. Adjust the selection of ComboBox or NumberBox respectively
 3. Update edge buttons visibility
 4. Update TemplateSettings collections
+5. Move the selection indicator if necessary
-5. Raise SelectedIndexChanged event on control and automation peer
+6. Raise SelectedIndexChanged event on control and automation peer

 #### ButtonPanelAlwaysShowFirstLastPage property
 1. Update TemplateSettings collections for NumberPanel